“We cannot embrace our present blessings if our hands are full of past failures.”

 I am thinking of these three actions as parts of a loop or cycle: you step out, you offer yourself, and because you offer yourself to others, you end up leading them in some way, and because you are leading, you naturally stand out from the crowd, and because you stand out, the things you say and do are acts of stepping out from whatever is average or status quo, and because those are the things which you are saying and doing, they are what you have to offer.
 And it is an offering, you are an offering at that point because you stand in a place of vulnerability.
 It is a place of vulnerability because if the group is actually going someplace new, (someplace that represents a substantial victory), then the leader must walk on the bleeding edge of that new-ness.
 He is called upon to preach truths that he has only begun to feebly stand in himself.
 The story of a leader who is actually going somewhere bears the weightiness of Abraham’s journey, or of the exodus of the Israelites, or of Jesus in the desert.
 God, You are all I have.
 Maybe Jesus saying “the Son of man has no place to rest his head” (Luke 9:58, Matthew 8:20) could stand as a metaphor for the challenge presented by a journey of newness.
 I think also of the parable of the wineskins (Mark 2:18-22, Luke 5:36-39); how the old would be insufficient to hold the new.

 If you are going someplace worth going, you bear the burden of the new.
-That might strain your comfort, your sense of control, or other peoples’ opinions of you.
+This might strain your comfort, your sense of control, or other peoples’ opinions of you.
 In seeking God’s guidance in keeping with the true-ness of how He has created you (“Each one must be fully convinced in his own mind.” see Romans 14:5 and 14:23), you might encounter such challenges.
 If you don’t feel like you fit in, maybe it is because God has, or is, optimizing you to fulfill a very unique purpose.
-“Based on the gift you have received,” it is written in 1 Peter 4:10, “everyone should use it serve others as good managers of the varied grace of God.”
+“Based on the gift you have received,” it is written in 1 Peter 4:10, “everyone should use it to serve others as good managers of the varied grace of God.”

 *This language is somewhat borrowed from the way in which I have heard Dr. Peterson describe the function of the divine ‘Logos’.
 I also think of Genesis 1:2-3, where God spoke over a formless and empty earth.